kieranknowles1/selfhosting/readme.md

 You will more than likely need to change the paths in `environment.yml` to suit your setup.
 I recommend using a separate drive formatted as btrfs for forward compatibility once [#5](https://github.com/kieranknowles1/selfhosting/issues/5) is implemented.
 Or not, I haven't done any research into whether it suits my needs yet.
 I'll update this once it's clear what path I want to take.

+### Serving Static Files
+Files in `${DATA_ROOT}/nginx/static` will be served at `https://${DOMAIN}/static/`.
+This is primarialy used to host a resource pack for Minecraft, but can be used for anything you like.
+Please be mindful that there is no authentication on this directory, so don't put anything sensitive in there.

 ### Install
 Once your secrets are defined, you can install the Nushell terminal and run the setup script